 A difficult economic climate and disruptive competition mean that many organisations including libraries will benefit from a fresh look at their services.
 At the heart of this is getting a better understanding of customer needs.
 We provide some creative approaches to help understand customer needs in order to redefine or create new products and services.
-Ken Chad’s short article in UKSG eNews (‘Focus on the user’ December 2013) outlines some of the issues and approaches.
+Ken Chad’s short article ‘Focus on the user’ (December 2013) outlines some of the issues and approaches.

 The ‘jobs’-to-be done’ (JTBD) methodology has a good track record in the business world and we have found it effective in Higher Education and the public sector more generally.
 We have run a number of successful JTBD workshops.
 The approach is neatly encapsulated by a well known quote from Theodore Levitt of the Harvard Business School: ‘People don’t want a quarter-inch drill, they want a quarter inch hole.’
 In his book ‘What Customers Want‘ Anthony Ulwick suggests that conventional ‘customer driven’ approaches often fail: “the literal voice of the customer does not translate into meaningful inputs”.
 A focus on the ‘job’ -the problem that the user is trying to solve- contrasts with more conventional ways of ‘segmenting’ customers by age, gender, income or social group, (or in academic libraries by undergraduate, postgraduate etc) .
 The JTBD approach delivers outputs that are meaningful and actionable.

 - What is the problem that needs to be solved?
 What is the ‘job’ that needs to be done?

 - Who needs to solve the problem

 - What are the particular circumstances (i.e. I’m on the train with a smart phone)?

 These are then analysed in more depth and various solutions ‘tested’ to see how well they contribute to ‘solving’ the job-to-be-done.
 The ‘grammar’ of JTBD also aligns well with Agile development approaches to enable new solutions to be developed quickly.